Prince Adalbert of Prussia

 Prince Adalbert Ferdinand Bergengar Viktor of Prussia was the third son of Wilhelm II, German Emperor and King of Prussia and Princess Augusta Viktoria of Schleswig-Holstein.
 He was born at the Marble Palace in Potsdam, Kingdom of Prussia, now in the German state of Brandenburg, on July 14, 1884.
 Adalbert had six siblings:

-Along with his brothers, Adalbert received a strict military education, living at Princes’ House at Plön Castle, and also studied agriculture on nearby Princes’ Island.
+Adalbert and his brothers lived at the Princes’ House at Plön Castle.
+They received a strict military education and also studied agriculture on nearby Princes’ Island.
 In 1894, he entered the Imperial Navy and attended the Naval Academy in Kiel.
-Following his training, he made several trips abroad, representing his father, and continued with his military career.
+Following his training, he made several trips abroad, representing his father, and continued his military career.

 Adalbert and Adelheid, c1914. source: Wikipedia